Jeff Bezos’s next act after Amazon: Getting his space company, Blue Origin, off the ground

 On Tuesday, Blue Origin announced it had built a full-scale mock-up of part of the lunar lander that would land on the moon, known as the descent element.
 The company is planning a test mission of its lunar lander spacecraft to the moon, without crews on board, ahead of a human landing there as part of NASA’s Artemis program, which seeks to establish a permanent presence on and around the moon.
 To build the lander, Blue Origin has teamed up with aerospace giants Lockheed Martin, Northrop Grumman and Draper, to form what it calls the “national team.”

-“We can begin to build up Artemis base camp," Steve Squyres, Blue Origin’s chief scientist, said in a video released by the company.
+“We can begin to build up Artemis base camp,” Steve Squyres, Blue Origin’s chief scientist, said in a video released by the company.
 “We’re not standing still at the national team.”
-The plan, he said, is to “enable long term sustainability, getting America back to the moon, this time to stay.
+The plan, he said, is to “enable long-term sustainability, getting America back to the moon, this time to stay.

-Getting to the moon is a dream of Bezos’.
+Getting to the moon is a dream of Bezos’s.
 In 2013, he funded an expedition to recover the F-1 engines that powered the Saturn V rocket that launched the Apollo astronauts to the moon.
 Parts of the engines have gone on display at the Seattle Museum of Flight.

 His goal now is to build a similarly massive rocket — but with boosters that can be reused, flying back to Earth to land on a ship at sea, the way SpaceX lands its Falcon 9 rockets.
 Building that infrastructure to space, he has said, would be his life’s work.

-“If I’m 80 years old and I’m looking back on my life,” he said during an event in 2016, “and I can say that I put in place, with the help of the teammates at Blue Origin, the heavy-lifting infrastructure that made access to space cheap and inexpensive so that the next generation could have the entrepreneurial explosion like I saw on the Internet, I’ll be a very happy 80-year old.”
+“If I’m 80 years old and I’m looking back on my life,” he said during an event in 2016, “and I can say that I put in place, with the help of the teammates at Blue Origin, the heavy-lifting infrastructure that made access to space cheap and inexpensive so that the next generation could have the entrepreneurial explosion like I saw on the Internet, I’ll be a very happy 80-year-old.”